 Other features

-• Both the Stihl BR 700 and the Echo PB-770T lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.
+• Neither the Stihl BR 700 nor the Echo PB-770T has the ability to vacuum leaves.
+Thus, you will require another method of leaf collection.

 TL;DR